Hemlock Woolly Adelgid

 Click below for other insects:

 Insects feed on the starch in the sap of trees, robbing the tree of energy.
-Their feeding causes needles to dry up, turn a grayish color and fall then off.
+Their feeding causes needles to dry up, turn a grayish color, and fall off.
 In addition, because they kill the apical buds, HWA prevents the tree from producing new growth.
 Because infestations are so severe, HWA can kill a tree within 4 to 10 years.
 In addition, infestation can weaken trees making them highly susceptible to other problems.